8 Facts About Paediatric Keyhole Surgery in Malaysia Parents MUST Know

 In keyhole surgery for children, a few tiny incisions, the size of little dots, are made on the abdomen or chest to conduct the surgeries inside.
 This process, when done in the abdomen, is called Laparoscopic surgery or Thoracoscopic surgery in the chest.

-Dr. Nadarajan Sudhakaran, a Paediatric Surgeon at Gleneagles Kuala Lumpur, will be sharing his in-depth insights on the development of children keyhole surgery and his personal experiences as a leading expert in performing keyhole surgery for children in Malaysia.
+Dr. Nadarajan Sudhakaran, a Paediatric Surgeon at Pantai Hospital Kuala Lumpur and Gleneagles Hospital Kuala Lumpur, will be sharing his in-depth insights on the development of children keyhole surgery and his personal experiences as a leading expert in performing keyhole surgery for children in Malaysia.

 What is keyhole surgery?
 How is this different from any other surgical methods?